What To Bring

 • Clothing with profanity

 You may be surprised at some of the items included in the above-mentioned lists.
 However, take note that they are prohibited as they may cause distractions to your recovery journey.
-Certain items are available at your center, which will only be allowed during specific times.

-For more information about what you can and cannot bring to rehab, feel free to ask Spark To Recovery admissions specialist.
+For more information about what you can and cannot bring to rehab, feel free to ask the Spark To Recovery admissions specialist.